chuycamposdev/chuycamposdev/README.md

-Hi there, i'm Jesús Campos
-I'm an apassionate developer from México, here you cand find more about me and my work as well
+Hi there, My name is Jesús Campos and i'm an apassionate developer from México, here you cand find more about me and my work as well